samid737/scrambledev/_posts/2018-03-04-auto-manoeuvring.md

 layout: post
 ---

-This log will be brief in demonstration, but tightly packed with explanation,  [fasten your seatbelt](https://www.youtube.com/watch?v=Y9WDcPwAQ0g)!
+This log will be brief in demonstration, tightly packed with explanation,  so [fasten your seatbelts](https://www.youtube.com/watch?v=Y9WDcPwAQ0g)!

 *All updates are found in the [changelog](/scrambledev/2017/10/01/changelog.html).*

 # Auto manoeuvring

-Let's start with the demonstration first:
+Let's start with the demonstration first in order to figure out how it works:

 ## Mission